Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/input/autosar_spec_swc.md

 Chapter

-#@SECTION: 0..1 aggr This element contains calibration instructions and
+0..1 aggr This element contains calibration instructions and

 hints for a calibration engineer.